CUSTOMER ANALYTICS2025-11-12

 Purchase

-- Make the customer feel as if he/she is going to get something valuable
+1. Make the customer feel as if they are going to get something valuable

 Advise

-- Teach the customer what to do next so that they can handle the problem without your help
+1. Teach the customer what to do next so they can resolve the problem independently.

-- Provide ‘a-ha’ moments where they understand how the product or service works
+2. Provide 'a-ha' moments that allow them to understand how the product or service works.

-- Inform and instruct them so that he/she can learn to make a decision based on their own knowledge.
-This is especially useful for those who are new to your product or service
+3. Inform and instruct them so that they can learn to make a decision based on their own knowledge.
+This is especially useful for those who are new to your product or service.

 Specifically, here are tips to boost your customer experience, the things that can improve the day-to-day experience of your customers and make their lives easier: